isovector/type-sets/magic-tyfams/README.md

 ## Overview

-`magic-tyfams` writes the annoying parts of GHC plugins do you don't have to.
+`magic-tyfams` writes the annoying parts of GHC plugins so you don't have to.
 It provides a convenient interface for implementing magical type families.

 For example, consider the following definition in `mypackage` of an always-stuck